This is a revised version of Legal Paper MW 159, originally published in May 2009.

 10. An important motivation behind the government’s wish to change the present asylum and immigration appellate system after it has been in operation for only four years is the continuing excessive volume of applications for judicial review of appeal decisions.
 Such applications are more often than not worthless and are made as a means of delaying final disposal of cases and enabling appellants to avoid deportation.
 The original intention was to incorporate in the Bill a general power vested in the UTT to undertake judicial review of asylum and immigration appeals; this intention would have been fully backed by the judges and would have greatly reduced their workload.
 However, it came up against strong opposition in the House of Lords, so the government introduced its own amendment when the Bill received its third reading in the House of Commons on 14 July 2009.
 In the course of debate the Minister, Phil Woolas, explained that there had been over the previous 12 months period a total of 4600 judicial review applications in asylum and immigration cases, of which 85% had failed.
 Of these applications 900 had related to cases in which facts and legal arguments were being relied on which were not significantly different from facts and legal arguments which had already been heard and had failed to bring about a successful appeal.
 On the basis of these figures there is therefore an expectation that the power contained in section 53 of the 2009 Act will reduce the burden of judicial review applications on the courts by about 20%.
 A modest improvement, but not as drastic as was originally hoped.

 11. The government’s original intention was to include clauses providing for reform of the appeals system in what appeared in September 2008 as the Draft (Partial) Immigration and Citizenship Bill, an ambitious attempt to rewrite the whole of immigration and asylum statute law from scratch.
-(See legal briefing paper 8.28.)
+(See legal briefing paper 8.28 (now deleted).)
 Part of that intention was to provide that the Asylum and Immigration Tribunal would be designated as a court of record, which would very largely, though not completely, have transferred to it the function of judicial review of asylum and immigration decisions.
 However, the current economic crisis created the need for the government to reduce the number of Bills being considered in the 2008-9 session, so that Bill was one of the casualties.
 Reform of the appeals system was considered to be of sufficient importance to warrant dealing with it through TCE in the manner described above, which obviated the need for primary legislation.
 Sections 30 and 31 of TCE give the Lord Chancellor power to abolish existing tribunals such as AIT and to transfer their functions into the new arrangements.
 The Lord Chancellor’s powers are exercisable by statutory instruments, drafts of which, according to section 49(5) of TCE must be laid before and approved by resolutions of each House of Parliament.
 The government’s intention is to lay the necessary transfer of functions order before Parliament in October 2009 so that the new arrangements can come into effect early in 2010

 12. The next session, beginning in November 2009, cannot run beyond May 2010, when a General Election must be held if it has not been held before that date.
 It is therefore highly unlikely that the draft Immigration and Citizenship Bill will be able to be accommodated in the programme for such a short session and it is not unreasonable to assume that it is dead, at least for the present Parliament.
 The government has therefore decided to bring in the new appeal arrangements by the means described in the previous paragraph.
 Sections 30 and 31 of TCE empower the Lord Chancellor to transfer the functions of an existing tribunal to a new tribunal to be established under the unified structure created by that Act..